-RNSG 1263 CLINICAL--NURSING PRACTICE II FOR ARTICULATING STUDENTS 6 external hours (2 Cr.)
+RNSG 1263 CLINICAL--NURSING PRACTICE II FOR ARTICULATING STUDENTS

+6 external hours (2 Cr.)
+(16 hours a week)

 Clinical experience involving direct patient/client care of adult populations in selected clinical facilities.
 The student will be expected to expand the application of concepts and skills of the associate degree nurse as well as demonstrate RN-level legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate communication.
 Prerequisites: RNSG 1417, RNSG 1262.
 Corequisite: RNSG 1442.